Kivuusama Mays

-Kivuusama Mays (born January 7, 1975) is a former linebacker in the National Football League.
+Kivuusama Mays (born January 7, 1975) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.

 Biography

 Mays was born on January 7, 1975, in Anniston, Alabama.

 Career

-Kivuusama was drafted in the fourth round of the 1998 NFL Draft by the Minnesota Vikings and played that season with the team.
+Kivuusama was selected in the fourth round of the 1998 NFL draft by the Minnesota Vikings and played that season with the team.
 He split the following season between the Vikings and the Green Bay Packers.

 He played at the collegiate level at the University of North Carolina at Chapel Hill.